codyloyd/author-site/stories/Boneyman.md

 Terry let his gaze drop down to the bag, and then back to his host.
 He raised an eyebrow and gently cocked his head.
 It was a carefully calculated expression, just barely there.
 The host’s scowl deepened.

-“Okay, asshole,” he said.
+“Ok, asshole,” he said.
 “Boss!
 Our old friend Terence finally decided to pay us a visit!”

 Terry didn’t show his annoyance.
 “Just Terry, actually.”